Home

 Kruger's Private Lodges

 Safari dining at the private lodges in Sabi Sands and the Kruger concessions generally is very good.
-We have eaten at Idube, Inyati and Ulusaba and we have had tender, tasty food but also the odd chewy kudu kebabs as an example.
-The service was always 5-star.
+We have eaten at Lukimbi, Idube, Inyati and Ulusaba and we have had tender, tasty food but also the odd chewy kudu kebabs (at Inyati) as an example.
+The service was, however, always 5-star at all these lodges.

-The private lodges charge anything from R2000,00 per person per night at affordable lodges such as Arathusa Safari Lodge and Elephant Plains Lodge to R11 000 pppn at places like Singita Lodge.
+The private lodges charge anything from R2000,00 per person per night at affordable lodges to R25 000 pppn at high-end lodges.

 The above prices include all meals and if you are paying over USD 1500,00 per person per night you would expect 5-star safari dining every day at every meal without fail!